If you open up a small indoor herbal garden, add Chamomile as the first pick. You can grow Chamomile in a pot readily with manageable space!

 If you are using a terracotta planter, check your soil more frequently to see if it needs watering since the material makes it easy for moisture to evaporate.

-Do you have a busy schedule and do not get enough time to water your plants?
+Do you have a busy schedule and do not get enough time to water your African Violets?
 Check the 5 best self-watering pots and have a stress-free time.

 Ways to Grow Chamomile in a Pot